foundersandcoders/final-project-ideas-template/README.md

 ### Overview

-The In-house project (during weeks 7-9) is the first of 2 3-week projects that take place in the second half of the apprenticeship programme.
-The project is composed of a 1-week design sprint and 2 design sprints.
+The In-house project (during weeks 7-9) is the first of two 3-week projects that take place in the second half of the apprenticeship programme.
+The project is composed of a 1-week design sprint and two 1-week build sprints.
 It is an opportunity to work on a larger project before Tech for Better (weeks 10-12).

 ### Ideas